jzhe727/WildTTS/README.md

 ```

 * Test run

-Running template.py *should* generate some reasonable audio.
+Running template.py (in the backend folder) *should* generate some reasonable audio.